President (band): Musical style, themes, and imagery

 Official band logotype featuring a patriarchal cross.

 The band's music has been described as metalcore, with elements of alternative metal, alternative pop, and electronica.
-Their third single "Rage" is described as a "swirling, synth-laden cut", in contrast to the previous single's guitar-based music.
-Lyrically, the song was inspired Dylan Thomas’s poem "Do not go gentle into that good night."
+VICE described the band's post-metalcore style as "deeply compelling" and praised their songwriting style for being "refreshingly honest."

 President's work often explores themes of religion, mortality, and existential fear.
 Their debut EP, King of Terrors, references the biblical figure associated with death, highlighting mortality as a central motif.

-The band's frontman has described the project as rooted in a personal crisis shaped by religion and loss, and has said "I didn’t want it to feel modern, I wanted it to feel like something else.
+The band's frontman has described the project as rooted in a personal crisis shaped by religion and loss, and has said, "I didn't want it to feel modern, I wanted it to feel like something else.
 We wanted to add an element of [...] discomfort, kind of in the way The Shining makes you uncomfortable.
 I wanted it to feel beautiful but unsettling."